kkh0714/SQL_study/SQL_notes.md

 - `LEFT JOIN` returns all records from the left table (table1), and the matching records from the right table (table2).
 All records from the left table are returned, even if there are no matches in the right table.

-- *Refer to Leetcode - SQL 50 - Customer Who Visited but Did Not Make Any Transactions*
+- *Refer to LeetCode - SQL 50 - Customer Who Visited but Did Not Make Any Transactions*

 ## JOIN = INNER JOIN (contrast to left/right join)